WinSetView

 For those who prefer to go old school.
 This does the same thing as WinSetBack.ps1 except that it saves the backup to the desktop instead of the script’s directory.

-Whereas WinSetBack.ps1 captures ALL Explorer view-related keys, CaptureCustom.vbs captures only the BagMRU, Bags, and Control Panel keys to provide a supplemental file for use with WinSetView.
+Whereas WinSetBack.ps1 captures ALL Explorer view-related keys, CaptureCustom.js captures only the BagMRU, Bags, and Control Panel keys to provide a supplemental file for use with WinSetView.

-Rename CaptureCustom.reg to WinSetViewCustom.reg and place it in the AppData folder to have it applied by WinSetView.
+Place WinSetViewCustom.reg in your active WinSetView AppData folder to have it applied by WinSetView.
 WinSetView.ps1 will import the file WinSetViewCustom.reg after all other settings are applied.
 This will override any settings applied by WinSetView!

 Please, if you don’t know what you’re doing, avoid this level of customization!